roflmaostc/Noise.jl/README.md

 ```

 ## Usage
-Currently, all methods are provided with trailing `!` (like `poisson!`), so there is a in-place method available.
+Currently, all methods are provided with a trailing `!` (like `poisson!`), so there is a in-place method available.
 In general, if images like `Array{RGB{<:Normed}` or `Array{Gray{<:Normed}}` are given to a method, an image with same type will be returned.
 The methods also work for normal Arrays like `Array{<:Number}`.
-At the moment five different types of noise are possible: Additive and multiplicative Gaussian, Salt and Pepper, Poisson and Quantization noise.
+At the moment five different types of noise are possible: Additive and multiplicative Gaussian, Salt-Pepper, Poisson and Quantization noise.

 ```julia
 using Noise, TestImages, Images, Plots